Want to know the secret to planning summer without the overwhelm? I’ve learned it’s equal parts what you do, and what you don’t do.

-But truly, that’s on us, moms!
-Let’s take control of our schedules, our summers, our lives (and our kids’) — and prioritize.
+Sometimes we need to take control of our schedules, our summers, our lives (and our kids’) — and prioritize.

-Deep down, we know that our kids will not suffer by having to pick only one or two activities away from family time – or heaven forbid, learning to entertain themselves at home with some old-fashioned creativity.
+Deep down, we know that our kids will not suffer by having limited activities outside of family time – or heaven forbid, learning to entertain themselves at home with some old-fashioned creativity.

 But I firmly believe that it’s beneficial for kids to have ample time with their family, at home to just.be.kids.

 Yes, the older the kids get, the more they want to do – but if it’s going to severely cut into our family time, church time or other things that we value as a family, then we don’t need to feel obligated to do these things.

 But if your schedule is chaotic and you feel like summer is passing you by, maybe it’s time to let a few things slide off the calendar.
 For now at least.

 The funny thing is that those small, unplanned moments are the ones my kids usually talk about the most later on.

-We’re also looking forward to spontaneous adventures like road trips to (local) state parks, the soda fountain, the zoo, and the like.
+We’re also looking forward to spontaneous adventures like road trips to (local) state parks, fishing in the creek, visiting the soda fountain, the zoo, and the like.

-What are you not doing this summer?
+What are you planning and not planning this summer?